Charles Canady: U.S. House of Representatives

 In 1992, Canady made a successful bid for the U.S. House of Representatives, narrowly defeating his Democratic opponent Tom Mims.
 In Congress, Canady was credited for coining the term "partial-birth abortion" while developing the Partial-Birth Abortion Ban Act of 1995.
 According to Keri Folmar, the lawyer responsible for the bill's language, the term was developed in early 1995 in a meeting among herself, Canady and National Right to Life Committee lobbyist Douglas Johnson.
 Canady could not find this particular abortion practice named in any medical textbook and therefore he and his aides named it.
-He was one of the House managers appointed to prosecute the impeachment trial proceedings of President Bill Clinton.
+Canady served as the Chairman of the Subcommittee on the Constitution of the House Judiciary Committee between January 1995 and January 2001.
+During this tenure, Canady led an inquiry on the question of assisted suicide in the United States.
+The report published was later cited in the Supreme Court decision, Washington v.
+Glucksberg, which ruled that the Constitution did not protect a right to assisted suicide.
+Canady was one of the House managers appointed to prosecute the impeachment trial proceedings of President Bill Clinton.
 He did not seek re-election to a fifth term in 2000, keeping a term limits pledge he made in 1992.

 Judicial service

 After leaving Congress, Canady served as general counsel for Florida Governor Jeb Bush before he was appointed a judge on the Second Florida District Court of Appeal in 2002, taking seat in November of that year.
 On August 27, 2008, Governor Charlie Crist appointed Canady to the Supreme Court of Florida to replace Justice Raoul Cantero, who was returning to private practice.
-He became the 82nd Associate Justice of the Florida Supreme Court on September 6, 2008.
+He became the 82nd justice of the Florida Supreme Court on September 6, 2008.

 In 2013, Governor Rick Scott signed the Timely Justice Act (HB 7101) which overhauled the processes for capital punishment; the United States Supreme Court struck down part of this law in January 2016 in Hurst v.
 Florida, leading the Florida legislature to pass a new statute.
 The new sentencing scheme came before the Florida Supreme Court in October 2016, which held that a death sentence must be issued by a unanimous jury.
 Canady was one of two justices to dissent from this opinion, with coverage noting his inclusion amongst Donald Trump's list of potential U.S. Supreme Court nominees which was released less than a month earlier.